 Explores the various methods that the QNX Neutrino RTOS provides for allowing two or more processes to exchange information and control.
-We focus on the QNX message passing that is fundamental to how QNX Neutrino works, but also examine pulses, shared memory and QNX asynchronous messages.
+We focus on the QNX message passing that is fundamental to how QNX Neutrino works, but also examine pulses and shared memory.

 A quick look at the relative advantages and disadvantages of the various IPC methods supported by QNX with a few to choosing which method(s) to use in your system.

 An introduction to hardware access methods including IO-mapped and memory-mapped IO, allocating DMA-safe memory, and interrupt handling.